MFA in Design

-The Department of Art, Art History & Design offers the M.F.A. degree focusing on industrial design or visual communication design.
-The Master of Fine Arts degree at Notre Dame is for designers with exceptional talent and strong academic skills.
-The program combines studio work with academic studies in art history and criticism.
-Students may concentrate in industrial design or visual communication design plus explore areas of fine arts including ceramics, painting, photography, printmaking, or sculpture as well as other areas of interest at the university.
+Our MFA students concentrate in either industrial design or visual communication design.
+Both concentrations combine studio work with academic studies in art history and criticism.
+Students can also explore fine arts areas, including ceramics, painting, photography, printmaking, or sculpture, as well as other areas of interest at the university.